Bicycle Film Festival Portland

 Thu, Apr 30 at 6:30pm

 Bicycle Film Festival has been celebrating bicycles through art, film, and music over the last 26 years.
 The BFF has spanned the world in 100 cities worldwide to and audience of one million people.
-BFF Portland presents international short films programs that will appeal to a wide audience from film connoisseurs to avid cyclists and everyone in between.
+BFF Portland presents international short film programs that will appeal to a wide audience from film connoisseurs to avid cyclists and everyone in between.
 Curated documentaries, narratives, animations, award-winning directors, and emerging talents all sharing equal billing.

 THURSDAY, APRIL 30